rjalexa/dfmp/README.md

 ## Data Persistence

-All data will be persistently stored under the `./data` directory on the host filesystem located at the project root.
+All data will be persistently stored under the `./data` directory on the host filesystem located at the project root, so that if you stop and later restart the container nothing will be lost.